 Nevertheless, The Workhorse still has quite a bit left to meet the standard required for him to qualify to the Olympics.
 But this is also the first race of the year and Coach Nikos has not given any of his three protégés any rest before the competition.
 In the week before, they swam around 65,000 meters.
-This is certainly less than many other top swimmers, but one of the characteristics in Coach Nikos’ training programs is that the purpose of almost all sessions is to reduce what is generally, and partially incorrectly, referred to as the lactate threshold.
+This is certainly less than many other top swimmers, but one of the characteristics in Coach Nikos’ training programs is that the purpose of almost all sessions is to reduce what is generally (and partially incorrectly) referred to as the lactate threshold.

-The afternoon sessions on Wednesdays are a bit shorter – 1 to 1.5 hours with some leg kicks, a little lighter swimming and somewhat shorter top speed intervals.
-Basically all other session consists of 1–2 kilometers of warm up, followed by a hard series lasting 30–60 minutes followed by cool down to prevent the swimmers from feeling like geriatric patients when they return to their next session.
-The objective of the main series always revolves around keeping the average speed as high as possible, such as swimming 40 x 100 meters at around 1:01.
+The afternoon sessions on Wednesdays are a bit shorter—1 to 1.5 hours with some leg kicks, a little lighter swimming and somewhat shorter top-speed intervals.
+Basically all other session consists of 1–2 kilometers of warm-up, followed by a hard series lasting 30–60 minutes, followed by a cool down to prevent the swimmers from feeling like geriatric patients when they return to their next session.
+The objective of the main series always revolves around keeping the average speed as high as possible, such as swimming 40 x 100m at around 1:01.
 More muscular swimmers, or swimmers who’ve not adapted to this type of training, would not be able to handle the sessions of Coach Nikos.

 At what age are swimmers the fastest?

 Experiencing the unglamorous everyday life of The Champion, The Kid and The Workhorse raises a few questions.
-Science tells us that it’s a physiological fact that performance starts to deteriorate approximately at the age of 35.
-However, for those wanting to optimize their performance, just putting a wet finger up in the air to know which way the wind is blowing is not enough.
+Science tells us that it’s a physiological fact that performance starts to deteriorate at the age of approximately 35.
+However, for those wanting to optimize their performance, putting a wet finger up in the air to know which way the wind is blowing is not enough.
 More and better formulated questions need to be answered:

 How long must The Kid train before he reaches his full potential?